NomicFoundation/hardhat/docs/getting-started/README.md

 This guide will explore the basics of creating a Hardhat project.

-A barebones installation with no plugins allows you to create your own tasks, compile your Solidity code, run your tests and run a local development network you can deploy your contracts to (Hardhat EVM).
+A barebones installation with no plugins allows you to create your own tasks, compile your Solidity code, run your tests and run a local development network you can deploy your contracts to (Hardhat Network).

 To create your Hardhat project run `npx hardhat` in your project folder: